 How?
-Each one understood who they were and what they valued most and lived as best they could, given their circumstances.
+Each one understood who they were and what they valued most.
+And they lived accordingly, as best as they could given their circumstances.

 They did this by living life purposefully (or as Cheryl would say, by living authentically).
-This meant that they carefully aligned their daily decisions with their values and priorities.
+They made values-based decisions that aligned with their true priorities.

-And they didn’t worry about being perfect or being positive all the time.
+And they didn’t worry about having to be perfect or positive all the time.
 They just strove to be themselves.

 Trait #2: People Who are Truly Happy Accept What Is

 Life is messy, difficult, painful, scary, and sometimes even boring.
+And – of course – it’s also joyous, satisfying and fun.
 Happy people don’t just get this, they accept it.
 But there’s more to it than mere acceptance.